 Structure and Properties of Silica Glass Densified in Cold Compression and Hot Compression

-Researchers used Linkam’s high TS1500 to quench silica glas from 1100°C, studying the resulting mechanical properties of the glass in order to undetsand the effects of heating, quenching and compression on the properties of glass.
+Researchers used Linkam’s high temperature TS1500 stage to quench silica glass from 1100°C, studying the resulting mechanical properties of the glass in order to understand the effects of heating, quenching and compression on the properties of glass.

 Phase stability frustration on ultra-nanosized anatase TiO₂

-Using Linkam’s high temperature stage TS1500, researchers look at the phase stability of nanocrystalline TiO₂ at temperatures up to 1000°C.
+Researchers looked at the phase stability of nanocrystalline TiO₂ at temperatures up to 1000°C using Linkam’s high temperature TS1500 stage.

-Researchers use the Linkam CAP500 with fused silica capillaries to study the formation of talc, observing the process using techniques such as Raman spectroscopy and X-ray diffraction.
+Researchers used Linkam’s CAP500 (shown above) with fused silica capillaries to study the formation of talc, observing the process using techniques including Raman spectroscopy and X-ray diffraction.

 Wan, Ye, et al. "An Experimental Study of the Formation of Talc through CaMg (CO3) 2–SiO2–H2O Interaction at 100–200 C and Vapor-Saturation Pressures."
 Geofluids 2017 (2017).

-Researchers use the Linkam CAP500 to study the thermodynamic behaviour of CO2 capture systems, usingfused silica capillaries under Raman spectroscopy.
+Researchers used the Linkam CAP500 to study the thermodynamic behaviour of CO2 capture systems, using fused silica capillaries under Raman spectroscopy.